Keyrun1227/Taiyo.AI-Web_Scraping/README.md

-# Taiyo.AI-Web_Scraping
+# 📊 Data Engineering Trial Task

-This repository contains the codebase and documentation for a Taiyo.Ai data engineering trial task, showcasing effective data scraping and standardization techniques for multiple sources.
-The project emphasizes adherence to provided data standards, automation, and continuity in data updating.
+Welcome to the Data Engineering Trial Task project!
+This project showcases effective data scraping and standardization techniques for multiple sources while adhering to provided data standards and ensuring automation and continuity in data updating.

+## 📁 Folder Structure

+- `README.md`: Overview of the project.
+- `requirements.txt`: Python dependencies.
+- `Methodologies.md`: Detailed explanations of scripts and methodologies.
+- `scripts`: Folder for Python scripts.
+  - `DataExtractionAndStandardization.py`: Script for combined data extraction and standardization.
+  - `ResearchAndDataSourcing.py`: Script for data sourcing.
+  - `Combined_Tasks_Code.py`: Script for combined data extraction and standardization, including research, data extraction, and standardization tasks.
+  - `AutomatedDataProcessing.py`: Automated script with continuous updating.
+- `data`: Folder for input/output files.
+  - `input_urls.csv`: CSV file containing input URLs.
+  - `standardized_data.csv`: Output CSV file containing standardized data.

+## 🛠 Usage

+1. Install the required dependencies using `pip install -r requirements.txt`.
+2. Execute the desired script from the `scripts` folder.
+3. Refer to the `Methodologies.md` file for detailed explanations of methodologies and scripts.